d3plus/d3plus-legend/README.md

 <a name="ShapeLegend.shapeConfig"></a>

 #### ShapeLegend.shapeConfig([*config*])
-If *config* is specified, sets the methods that correspond to the key/value pairs for each shape and returns this generator.
+If *config* is specified, sets the methods that correspond to the key/value pairs for each shape and returns the current class instance.
 If *config* is not specified, returns the current shape configuration.

 **Kind**: static method of <code>[ShapeLegend](#ShapeLegend)</code>